Subscribe to our newsletter for our must-see exhibitions, artists, events and more here

 Lindokuhle Sobekwa

-Lindokuhle Sobekwa is a South African photographer born in in 1995 in Katlehong, Johannesburg.
-He was introduced to photography in 2012 through the Of Soul and Joy Project in Buhlebuzile high school in Thokoza township, where his photography mentors included Bieke Depoorter, Cyprien Clément-Delmas, Thabiso Sekgala, Tjorven Bruyneel and Kutlwano Moagi.
+Lindokuhle Sobekwa (b.
+1995 in Katlehong, Johannesburg) is a South African photographer.
+He was introduced to photography in 2012, through the Of Soul and Joy Project in Buhlebuzile High School in Thokoza township, where his photography mentors included Bieke Depoorter, Cyprien Clément-Delmas, Thabiso Sekgala, Tjorven Bruyneel and Kutlwano Moagi.

-In 2018, Sobekwa was awarded a grant from the Magnum Foundation Fund to continue with his long term project Nyaope.
+In 2021, he completed a residency at A4 Foundation in Cape Town, which culminated in a two-person exhibition with Mikhael Subotzky titled Tell It to the Mountains.
 He is also currently working on a collaborative project with French Photographer Cyprien Clément-Delmas about the community of Daleside in South Africa.
-This series will be published by Gost in 2021 and has been supported by the Rubis Mécénat Foundation.
+This series was published by Gost in 2021 and has been supported by the Rubis Mécénat Foundation.

 Download full CV